Zero Downtime, Zero Compromise: How We Moved a Live Platform from DigitalOcean to AWS ECS Fargate

 Conclusion:

-Pool Engineering successfully transitioned from a manually managed setup to a modern, scalable cloud platform.
+Customer successfully transitioned from a manually managed setup to a modern, scalable cloud platform.
 With AWS and Cogniv Technologies, they now deliver a seamless digital experience that matches the excellence of their in-person dining setting the stage

 for future growth and innovation.